Skip to main content

 ArticleFebruary 27, 2026

-HVAC and Generator Noise: Property Line Decibel Limits Explained
+HVAC & Generator dB Limits Explained

 Is your neighbor's new AC unit or standby generator keeping you up?
-We explain 'Mechanical Noise' codes and why a 5 dB over-the-ambient limit is your best proof.
+We explain 'Mechanical Noise' codes and why a 5 dB over-the-ambient limit is your best proof →

 Read Morearrow_forward